atomazu/atomazu.github.io/README.md

 # atomazu.github.io
+## !Big chances planned, see current website as outdated!

 Welcome to the source code repository for [atomazu.github.io](https://atomazu.github.io), a personal website serving as a digital portfolio and information hub.
 This is sort of my playground, heh.